dansanderson/mega65-welcome-guide/hardware-issues.md

 You must upgrade to a recent core (such as build 198, f555316) to use the replacement RTC.
 Remember that when you use the <kbd>Alt</kbd> menu to access the Configuration utility to set the time then save and exit, the MEGA65 will boot into the factory-installed core in slot 0.
 Turn the computer off then on again to boot into the core in slot 1 and see the replacement RTC working.

-If the replacement RTC does not remember the time that you set when powered off, its own battery may be dead.
+If the new replacement RTC does not remember the time that you set when powered off, its battery may be dead.
 The DS3231 is an old part with a factory-installed non-replaceable battery that starts draining as soon as it is assembled.
+The battery is the yellow disc with metal pads soldered to the board.
 With some modest electronics knowhow, you can test the battery with a volt meter, and use a soldering iron to replace the factory-installed battery with a CR2032 battery holder and battery, as shown here.

 ![The DS3231 RTC with the built-in battery removed and a CR2032 battery holder added](photos/rtc_new_battery.jpeg)
 ![The battery-upgraded DS3231 RTC installed](photos/rtc_new_battery_installed.jpeg)